Hoffmann77/home_assistant_enphase_gateway/README.md

 **This is a custom HACS integration for Enphase Gateways with firmware version 7.X.**

+Please be aware that this custom integration **does not** overwrite the "enphase_envoy" core integration.

 # Installation
+#### Prerequisites:
+Please make sure that the "enphase_envoy" core integration or custom integrations that overwrite the core integration are disabled.
+This can result in unexpected behaviour and errors otherwise.

+#### Installation:
 1. Install [HACS](https://hacs.xyz/) if you haven't already
 2. Add this repository as a [custom integration repository](https://hacs.xyz/docs/faq/custom_repositories) in HACS
 4. Restart home assistant